-- The Jodhpur RIFF program is subject to change, without prior announcement. - Dates and timings for film screenings will be announced at the festival. - For more information on the program, email: info@jodhpurriff.org - The Opening Night concert on the 2nd of October is free for all. - Tickets are valid only from the 3rd of October 2025- Tickets go on sale online at www.jodhpurriff.org from the 18th of August 2025.
+- The Jodhpur RIFF program is subject to change, without prior announcement. - For more information on the program, email: info@jodhpurriff.org - The Opening Night concert on the 2nd of October is free for all. - Tickets are valid only from the 3^{rd} of October 2025- Tickets go on sale online at www.jodhpurriff.org from the 18th of August 2025.